Ten things to NEVER do to your skin - and how to get your organic skin care routine on track towards happier, healthier skin!

 #8: Product Overload

 If this could be a whole separate blog post, we’d be able to write volumes on this topic.
 Please, please don’t always trust what you read on the internet (for so many reasons).
 The beauty bloggers writing might not be out there hoping to intentionally hurt you, but can definitely lack the expertise and in-depth knowledge on certain topics.
 We were recently browsing through our regular beauty blog roster, and couldn’t believe our eyes when one of our regulars touted that bathing in bleach helps with her bacne (acne on your back).
 Abort, abort!
 While we appreciate her insight and bravado for being the guinea pig on this controversial method, under no circumstances would we condone soaking in a harsh chemical as the one-stop-solution to getting rid of acne.
 While this might be one of the more extreme DIY tips gone awry, we’d implore our readers to do what you do best: stay vigilant and read that ingredient list.
+Oh, and don’t trust just any average Joe out there with a blog!

-#10: Not Applying in Correct Order
+#10: Not applying Products in the Correct Order

 Now that you know what your skin type is (check!), let’s make sure you are applying your natural skin care products in the proper order.
 Did you catch our 10 Step Korean Skin Care Routine post?
 If 10 steps in your skincare routine seems a little too daunting (don’t worry, you’ll get there), here’s a helpful guide to the correct order for perfect layering.
 Correctly layering your skincare products matters because each formula has different sized molecules and nutrients that need to be delivered in the correct order for maximum benefits and potency.